happner/happner/docs/README.md

   ...
 ```

 The above will result in the initialization of the two modules named `class-module` and `factory-module`.
-These names can then be used in the [Components Config](#components-config) to create components that use these modules.
+These names can then be used in the [Component Config](#component-config) to create components that use these modules.

 The `path`, `construct` and `create` config elements are optional.
 When the `path` is unspecified the mesh initializer will assume that the module